pedro-mendonca/GP-Convert-PT-AO90/README.md

 ### Unreleased

+* New filter: Use `gp_convert_pt_ao90_showdiff` to optionally disable the conversion diff highlight.
+* New: Supports the current GlotPress 4.0.0, without the real variants and fallback feature.
-* Fix schedule Traduttore build for the variant.
+* Fix: Schedule Traduttore build for the converted variant.

 ### 1.3.3